rteyssier/CCA_Finite_Volume/ramses_tutorial/5-running-simulations-on-multiple-processors.md

 # Running a parallel job on `adroit`

-We now describe how to run a parallel jon on the `adroit` cluster.
+We now describe how to run a parallel job on the `adroit` cluster.
 First we need to compile our code using the MPI library.
 For this, go back in the `ramses/bin` directory and type:
 ```
-$ module load openmpi/gcc/4.1.0
+module load openmpi/gcc/4.1.0
-$ make clean
+make clean
-$ make NDIM=2 MPI=1
+make NDIM=2 MPI=1
 ```
 This will produce the executable `ramses2d` that we will launch using the MPI runtime environement.

 For this, type:
 ```
-$ cd ..
+cd ..
-$ srun -n 8 -t 00:10:00 bin/ramses2d namelist/sedov2d.nml > run.log
+srun -n 8 -t 00:10:00 bin/ramses2d namelist/sedov2d.nml > run.log
 ```
 This should have produced two new directories called `output_00001` and `output_00002`.
 These are called _snapshots_ as they contain the fluid data at the initial time and at the final time.
 We will now visualize the final snapshot using a combination of tools.